FreekKalter/godoc-side-nav/README.md

 ## *TODO*

+- Make it all alot simpler, no more recursion, clean up all unused files
+    - basicly start from scratch with the pieces i know now
-- figure out what causes the glitch when switching to a package in another branch
+    - figure out what causes the glitch when switching to a package in another branch (this will figure it self out after the refactor probaly)
 - make side-nav interactive by colapsing treebranches